robots-make-art-too/Group18_TheCreators/GroupDiscussion.md

 Scanning, QR code, markers and etc..
 We have all had the ability to work threw this up to a point and will continue to do so.

+# Roles
+- Delvin: Help test wtih server and create.
+- Halima: Made the model that appears, also helped test and create.
+- Mengyao: Help test and create.
+- Taibah: Help test and create as well.
+- Zeeshan: Main helper to run and create, also made the marker for the code/scan.

 ## Main Key Points

 - `Went threw AR`